-Rein in unnecessary electricity usage
+Easy ways to cut down on unnecessary electricity usage - RV Travel

 - Turn off all lights, including porch light and unneeded inside lights.

-Don’t leave electronics in stand-by mode, which still drains battery.
+- Turn off TV, radio, computer, etc., when not in use.
+Don’t leave electronics in stand-by mode, which still drains the battery.

 - Next, change your old electricity-using habits acquired from too many years of too much cheap electricity.

-- Get up in the morning with the sun and go to bed at night when it does, saving the use of lights.
+Get up in the morning with the sun and go to bed at night when the sun does (well, mainly in the summer), saving the use of lights.

 You can both recharge your batteries and stall their depletion by lumping heavy electrical usage together while running your generator.
-For example, if it’s been a hot day, use the dinner hour to run your roof air-conditioner to reduce interior temps and your microwave for cooking.
-Then wash your evening dishes while your partner showers (both using the high-usage water pump), then you shower while your partner dries–all accomplished in little over an hour of running time.
+For example, if it’s been a hot day, use the dinner hour to run your roof air conditioner to reduce interior temps and your microwave for cooking.
+Then wash your evening dishes while your partner showers (both using the high-usage water pump), then you shower while your partner dries – all accomplished in a little over an hour of running time.
 Your batteries will have lost none of their stored electricity, and you will have given them a boost as well.

 - Have plenty of rechargeable AA batteries for your book light, instead of using an interior light that drains your main house battery.
 Recharge when you get to hookups or with an inverter while on the road.